Palashio/libra/info/Reference Manual.md

 generate_plots=True (`bool`)

-Option to generate all relevant plots for query (is set by default to 1)
+Option to generate all relevant plots for query (is set by default to true)

 *Returns --*

 None

-Executes document summarization training and outputs resulting summary/metrics/associated plots
+Executes document summarization model training/testing and outputs resulting summary/metrics/associated plots

 #### dimensionality_reducer ####